VedantRajekar/CareerConnect_Project/README.md

-Perfect — I’ll create a **professional, clean, submission-ready `README.md`** for your GitHub repository **CareerConnect_Project**.

-Here it is — copy & paste into your GitHub repo:

----

 # 🌐 CareerConnect — Job Portal Web Application

 A fully functional, multi-page web application built using **HTML, CSS, and JavaScript**, covering **all 11 JavaScript practicals** as required in your lab manual.